What is CBD

 < 0.2% in the EU (Germany), < 0.3% in Austria

-No medical healing claims
+No medical health claims

 Only as cosmetics or dietary supplements